peteroupc/peteroupc.github.io/random.md

 As I see it, there are two kinds of random number generators (RNGs) needed by most applications, namely&mdash;
 - _statistical-random generators_, which seek to generate numbers that follow a uniform random distribution, and
-- _unpredictable-random generators_, which seek to generate numbers that are cost-prohibitive to predict.
+- _cryptographic-random generators_, which seek to generate numbers that are cost-prohibitive to predict.

 **This document covers:**

-- Statistical-random and unpredictable-random generators, as well as recommendations on their use and properties.
+- Statistical-random and cryptographic-random generators, as well as recommendations on their use and properties.
 - A discussion on when an application that needs numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).
-- An explanation of what programming language interfaces implement statistical-random and unpredictable-random generators, as well as advice on implementing them in programming languages.
+- An explanation of what programming language interfaces implement statistical-random and cryptographic-random generators, as well as advice on implementing them in programming languages.
 - Issues on shuffling with an RNG.

 **This document does not cover:**